Information on this topic:

 “Let’s Speak Italian” is an ongoing Italian language class that meets on Thursdays at Clubhouse 5 in Multi-Purpose Room 2.

-Resident instructors Joseph La Franca and Jone Corti Chairi started a beginning Italian course on Oct.
-4. Please join them in a relaxed atmosphere from 4-6 p.m.
+Resident instructors Joseph La Franca and Jone Corti Chairi started a beginning Italian course.
+Please join them in a relaxed atmosphere from 4-6 p.m.
 From 4-5 p.m. they will address elementary Italian, from 5-5:30 p.m. grammar building and conversational Italian from 5:30 – 6:00 p.m.

 Students of all levels are welcome anytime.
 This class is a free drop-in class for Laguna Woods Village residents only.
 For more information, call 597-4273.

 We are a group of like-minded people who celebrate and respect the natural world without the need of supernatural forces.
 We come together to share information, ideas, and good times in an environment free of deities and dogma.